 \subsubsection{Mixture models}

-In order to construct a mixture model which is a good approximation to some target distribution, we need a set of component models which together provide good coverage of the target: at least one model should have nontrivial density everywhere the target has significant support.
-In the previous section we saw that reverse KL self-training is not effective at training samplers for bimodal distributions when the modes of the target are well-separated.
+Constructing a mixture model which is a good approximation to some target distribution requires a set of component models which together provide good coverage of the target: everywhere the target has significant support, at least one component model should have nontrivial density.
+The baseline reverse KL self-training is not effective at training samplers for bimodal distributions when the modes of the target are well-separated.
 However, the apparently high finite-sample ESS for mode-collapsed models indicate that they are good fits to the collapsed-upon modes.
 They are thus good candidates for mixture components in single-model mixtures as described in Sec.~\ref{sec:mixture-models}.

 In the symmetric $\alpha=0$ case, the two modes of the target distribution are identically shaped, so a model for one mode can serve equally well as a model for the other.
 Thus, rather than training separate models for each mode, we use a single model to construct a symmetrized mixture as discussed in Sec.~\ref{sec:symm-mixtures}.
 The relevant set of transformations are the global $Z_2$ under which $\phi \rightarrow \phi' = t \phi$ with $t \in \{1, -1\}$.
-Specializing Eqn.~\eqref{eqn:symm-mix-model} to this case, the density of the mixture is
+Specializing Eq.~\eqref{eqn:symm-mix-model} to this case, the density of the mixture is

 Figure~\ref{fig:mix_hist_a0} compares the distribution of $\overline{\phi}$ from a mode-collapsed model to the distribution for a symmetrized mixture constructed from it; as expected, the mixture distribution fits the peaks very well, but is undersupported in the region between the modes.